aelithron/novabot/README.md

 3. In that menu, click the + button and enter your bot's name.
 It will give you an API key, copy it.
 4. Go to your setup command/script/file (depending on how you set up the bot).
 Uncomment the lines labeled as `JELLYFIN_API_KEY` and `JELLYFIN_URL`.
 5. Enter in the API key from step 3 and enter your server's URL in the correct fields.
+6. If your Jellyfin username is anything other than `admin` (or you don't want the bot spamming warnings), set the `JELLYFIN_USER_NAME` environment variable to your username.
-6. Finally, open your `config.json` and set `features/media` to `true`.
+7. Finally, open your `config.json` and set `features/media` to `true`.
 Restart your bot, and Jellyfin is now working!